SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 You've now got a Postman environment set up, with a simple collection of two requests that work together, and that can be conveniently run together to create workflow instances.

 ## Questions

+1. What's the difference between the "Initial Value" and "Current Value" columns in environment variable definitions?

 1. What other HTTP client tools might you have in mind to use instead of (or in addition to) Postman?